General-Purpose Mixers

 NutriMill Artiste

-I use the Artiste to produce a much more consistent and well-blended mix than via hand-mixing, which is especially important in high-hydration artisan recipes.
+I use the Artiste to produce a much more consistent and well-blended dough than via hand-mixing, which is especially important in high-hydration artisan recipes.
 The mixer forms a denser gluten mesh, incorporating a lot of air inside.

 The more the dough is developed in a mixer via longer and faster mixing, the fewer coil folds may be needed.
 Conversely, the shorter the mixing time, the more coil folds may be added to compensate for the development of the dough.
 Dough, however, continues to develop during bulk fermentation, that is, past any mixing and coil folds.